tailhook/vagga/examples/laravel_ubuntu/README.rst

     containers:
       laravel:
         setup:
-        - !Ubuntu trusty
+        - !Ubuntu xenial
-        - !ComposerInstall [laravel/installer]
+        - !ComposerInstall
+        - !ComposerConfig
+          keep-composer: true
+        environ:
+          HOME: /tmp

 Here we are building a container from Ubuntu and and telling it to install PHP, setup Composer and install the Laravel installer.
 Now create our new project::

-    $ vagga _run laravel laravel new src
+    $ vagga _run laravel composer create-project \
+        --prefer-dist --no-install --no-scripts \
+        laravel/laravel src 5.2.*
     $ mv src/* src/.* .
     $ rmdir src

+The first command is quite big!
+It tells composer to create a new project from ``laravel/laravel`` version 5.2 and place it into the ``src`` directory.
+The three flags tell composer to: ``--prefer-disr`` install packages from dist when available; ``--no-install`` do not run ``composer install``; ``--no-scripts`` do not run scripts defined in the root package.

 We want our project's files to be in the current directory (the one containing ``vagga.yaml``) but Laravel installer only accepts an empty directory, so we tell it to create the project into ``src``, move its contents into the current directory and remove ``src``.

-You may see in the console ``sh: composer: not found`` because Laravel installer is trying to run ``composer install``, but don't worry about it, vagga will take care of that for us.

 Now that we have our project created, change our container as follows: